Fun & Festive DIY Bunting

 17. Affix the banner to the surface you measured out at the beginning of this project, leaving some jute dangling off the ends.
 I used push pins and stuck them into the frame of the window to keep them from falling down.
 You can also use suction cup hooks or other non-hole forming aids to keep your work on the wall or banister.

 If you are in a pinch to add some more holiday flair to your home, this Fun & Festive DIY Banner project is easy and fun to create.
-It is more fun when the family is involved.
+I get my family involved in on the craft to bond and create new memories together.
 I hope you enjoy putting together this project as much as I do!

 What is your favourite holiday or festive DIY project to put together?